-You can have many currencies when using Revolut but you can only trade from a USD-based account, as you can only trade on the US stock market.
+You can have many base currencies when using the Revolut app but you can only trade from a USD-based account, as you can only trade on the US stock market.

-It takes only a few seconds to create a USD-account, but you need to exchange the amount you wish to trade into USD before you place an order.
-It would be a bit better if you didn't have to exchange the money and Revolut made the currency conversion automatically.
+It takes only a few seconds to create a USD account, but you need to exchange the amount you wish to trade into USD before you place an order.
+It would be more convenient if you didn't have to exchange the money yourself and Revolut made the currency conversion automatically.

 Deposit fees and options

 Revolut charges no deposit fees.
-Besides bank transfer, you can send money by using credit/debit cards, Apple Pay, or Google Pay
+In addition to bank transfer, you can top up your Revolut account by using credit/debit cards, Apple Pay, or Google Pay.

 A bank transfer can take several business days, while topping up your Revolut account with a credit/debit card is instant.
 You can only deposit money to your trading account from your Revolut account.